 The point of defining more than one queue is to separate and protect your workloads from each other.
 The three common workload types are loads, transforms and ad-hoc queries.

 Amazon Redshift WLM Best Practices (Before SQA)

-- separate your users (one user, one login)
+- Separate your users (one user, one login)

-- group those users by workload patterns (load, transform, ad-hoc)
+- Group those users by workload patterns (load, transform, ad-hoc)

-- create three WLM queues (one for each workload pattern)
+- Create three WLM queues (one for each workload pattern)

-- assign each group to its corresponding queue
+- Assign each group to its corresponding queue

-And that’s when you can start fine-tuning your workloads.
+That’s when you can start fine-tuning your workloads.
 The two key choices to make are picking the right (1) slot count and (2) memory percentage for each queue.
 Slot count determines your concurrency.
 Giving queries enough memory means they don’t fall back to disk, degrading performance.